Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 If you want to incorporate a user-interface into your simulation process, using Win32, you again use Tagged Values to identify the dialog or prompt to display, in the Activity element just prior to the point at which the value or decision is processed.

-As for the simulation of UML diagrams, variables inside the sim object and this object are displayed in the Local Variables window.
+For the simulation of UML diagrams, variables inside the 'sim' object and 'this' object are displayed in the Local Variables window.

 - On the diagram, click on the first Activity element in the process.

 - In the Tagged Values window, click on the drop-down arrow of the taskType 'value' field, and select 'Script'.